 - It’s easy to purchase, easy to adopt, migrate and operate.

-The reality is that there are many CMS solutions for governments that promise all of these benefits.
+The reality is that there are many case management solutions for the public sector that promise all of these benefits.
 However, there are hidden traps in purchasing a case management system for governments.
 The core reason is that selling a CMS involves using many industry-specific terms that may mislead someone exploring the off-the-shelf CMS waters for the first time.

 For instance, an off-the-shelf case management system can be customised/configured to a certain degree.
 Some off-the-shelf systems may have a high degree of configurability, allowing the agency to tailor the system to their specific needs.
 While other systems may have limited customisation options, making it more difficult for the client to adapt the system to their specific requirements.
-But how can we tell the difference when all CMS products promise high customisation/configuration?
+But how can we tell the difference when all public sector case management services promise high customisation/configuration?

 What should a government agency client know about purchasing a case management system from the vendor?

-These and many other problems can occur if a vendor’s core case management system has limitations hidden under the disguise of “flexibility through complete customisation.”
+These and many other problems can occur for a public sector organisation, if a single vendor’s core case management offering has system limitations hidden under the disguise of “flexibility through complete customisation.”